ruiconti/reflex/README.md

 - Functional components
 - Reactivity through `useState` and broadcasted through props

+An example app is located at `src/App.tsx`.

+## Still missing

-Biggest caveats that are still being worked on:
+Biggest caveats that should be solved for the scope of this project:

+- Improve re-render API –– right now it relies on raw JSX parsing and execution to re-render
 - Improve the reconciler algorithm –– right now is a full tree re-render at any state change
-- Improve re-render API –– right now it relies on raw JSX parsing and execution to re-render
 - Support for useEffect
+- Support for useRef